Refunds and Compensation

 To qualify

-• Your train must be delayed by at least 15 minutes reaching the destination on your ticket.
-Sometimes it may be at least 30 minutes – this varies by train operator
+• You must be delayed by at least 15 minutes in reaching the destination on your ticket.
+Sometimes it may be at least 30 or 60 minutes – this varies by train operator.

-• Make sure you haven’t refunded your tickets – you’ll need these for your Delay Repay claim
+• Make sure you haven’t refunded or thrown away your tickets – you’ll need these for your Delay Repay claim.
+If you’re using a paper ticket and there are barriers at your destination, speak to a member of staff to keep your ticket for your claim.

 Who to contact

-• If your journey involved more than one late train operator, you should contact the one that caused your first delay
+• If your journey involved disruption caused by more than one company, you should claim from the company that caused your first delay.